nicholas477/nicholas477.github.io/_posts/2023-10-21-multipass_pp.md

 And you're done!
 The view extension should now be ran by the renderer after it is created.
 If you didn't want to do temporal effects with your scene view extension, you can stop here.
 Otherwise, continue on to the `Managing a render target for temporal effects` section.

 #### Managing a render target for temporal effects
 If you want to do a persistent post processing effect with your scene view extension, your extension will require a bit of extra work.
 You will have to store an extra render target in your scene view extension to handle the persistent effects.
 Trying to figure out how to properly do this proved to be a big issue.
 At first, I tried using a single render target for the temporal effects, but I ran into issues with multiple editor views clobbering each other's render targets.
-And I ran into issues when the camera would switch from one view to another not clearing the last frame's render target.
-To fix these issues, I looked through the engine code and tried to find any scene view extensions that had render targets or handled multiple views, and I couldn't find any.
+And I also ran into issues when the camera would switch from one view to another.
+It would not clear the last frame's render target so the blur was accumulated between cameras when it shouldn't have.
+To fix these issues, I looked through the engine code and tried to find any scene view extensions that had render targets or handled multiple views, but I couldn't find any.

-After some experimentation with associating RTs with scene view families and cameras, I found that associating RTs with scene view indices was the best way to fix my issues.
+So after some experimentation with associating RTs with scene view families and cameras, I found that associating RTs with scene view indices was the best way to fix my issues.
 In my scene view extension, I set up a map of view indices to view data:

 {% highlight c++ linenos %}
 struct MULTIPASSPP_API FMultipassPPViewData : public IMultipassPPViewData